We have bee nest boxes in Oxford City and Wytham Woods,

 - We need images of nest box visitors, including bees, wasps or spiders that build nests in the nest box, or wasps and spiders that might be preying on the bees or the larvae.
 There's a useful guide to taking pictures of bees here.

-If there are tubes occupied by solitary bees, we‘d be interested in seeing an image of the sealed tube end.
+- If there are tubes occupied by solitary bees, we‘d be interested in seeing images of the sealed tube ends.
 This helps us identify what types of bees are using the nest box.
 Generally, miner bees use soil and leaf-cutter bees use leaves to seal their nests.

-We would also like to have images of the flowers that are blooming around the nest boxes - if you aren't able to identify the plants, we can use the photos to try to do it.
+- We would also like to have close-up images of the flowers that are blooming around the nest boxes - if you aren't able to identify the plants, we can use the photos to try to do it.

 Insect species you’re likely to see:

 Bees: Megachile (leaf-cutters), Osmia bicornis, Osmia caerulescens and Osmia leaiana (mason bees), Coelioxys (cuckoo bees)